-Applicant's First Name Last Name he Applicant?
-This declaration must be signed by the applicant or by an individual duly authorised to sign on behalf of the organisation by clicking on this checkbox, you indicate your agreement that the information provided will be used as stated.
-If you do not agree then please contact the National Contact Centre on 03000 616161 the Applicant?
-Elaration must be signed by the applicant fittee organisation by clicking on this checkbox, you provided will be used as stated.
+by clicking on this checkbox, you indicate your agreement that the information \ [] provided will be used as stated.
+If you do not agree then please contact the National Contact Centre on 03000 616161

 Section 3 - Regulated Activities and Locations

 Please detail which regulated activities you undertake in your location for each service type.